Conditional average treatment effect estimation with marginally constrained models: Appendix

 Factoring out $p_u(1-p_u)$ and re-arranging we arrive at our result:

-If there is no confounding this expression is zero, but in general it is not which means that the ground truth solution $\beta_0^*$ is not an optimum of the expected log-likelihood in the observational data distribution.
-This proves our claim that the offset model does not recover the interventional distribution in the presence of confounding. $\square$
+If there is no confounding ($\pi_{t0} = \pi_{t1}$ or $p(t|u=0) = p(t|u=1)$) this expression is zero, but in general it is not which means that the ground truth solution $\beta_0$ is not an optimum of the expected log-likelihood in the observational data distribution.
+This proves our claim that the offset model does not recover $\Pr(Y_t)$ in the presence of confounding. $\square$